clockworknowledge/menome-community/README.md

 The system is currently setup to use chatGPT and OpenAI for LLM processing, so you will need an OpenAI API key.

-**Be aware that the processing costs can add up if you are not careful.**I monitor the costs using the openAI usage dashboard, and I set cost limits in the OpenAI account managment tool to prevent unexpected charges.
+**Be aware that the processing costs can add up if you are not careful.** I monitor the costs using the openAI usage dashboard, and I set cost limits in the OpenAI account managment tool to prevent unexpected charges.

 It also uses Tavily for external search, so you will need a Tavily API key.
 Tavily is a paid service, but they do offer a free tier that should be sufficient for development purposes.
 I have not run into its limits for my use case.

-The agents are structured such that additional agents can be added to the system by adding new python modules in the backend/agents directory.

 ## Stack Components